kai687/sphinxawesome-theme/docs/demo/inline-code.rst

 Inline code with placeholder text
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To highlight inline code with placeholder text, use the :rst:`samp` interpreted text
+To highlight inline code with placeholder text,
-role:
+use the ``samp`` interpreted text role:

 .. code-block:: rst